Pandas-DB/pandasdb-crm-comm/README.md

 ### **Dependencies**
 - **AWS Services**: Subject to AWS pricing and terms
-- **Twilio**: Requires Twilio account and WhatsApp Business API approval
+- **Platform APIs**: Requires accounts for WhatsApp Business API, Telegram Bot API
 - **Bedrock AI**: Subject to AWS Bedrock terms and pricing

 ### **Disclaimer**
 This software is provided "as is" without warranty.
-Users are responsible for compliance with WhatsApp Business API terms, data protection regulations, and applicable laws.
+Users are responsible for compliance with platform terms of service, data protection regulations, and applicable laws.

 ---